eleanorlutz/multivideo_multitracker/README.md

 2. `buffer_queue_size` should be set in `/track_videos/make_launch_files.py` to be reasonably large, depending on your video size.
 3. `ROS_KILL_TIMER` in `/track_videos/config.sh` sets the amount of time allowed to analyze each video before moving onto the next.
 4. `ROS_INITIALIZE_TIMER` in `/track_videos/config.sh` sets the amount of time allowed for the ROS tracker to initialize before the video stream begins.

+*Note:* The `/track_videos/launch_videos.sh` script routinely kills all ROS nodes as part of its cleanup loop.
+If you'd like to run other ROS processes concurrently, this file should be edited to exclude the nodes you would like to keep.